junxit/us-congress-bills-111/metadata.md

 - 2009-06-04 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 111-24.
 - 2009-06-04 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 111-24.
 - 2009-06-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 70.
+- 2009-06-10 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6476-6477; text as passed Senate: CR S6476-6477)
+- 2009-06-10 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6476-6477; text as passed Senate: CR S6476-6477)